dockur/windows/readme.md

     - /dev/bus/usb
   ```

-  Please note that in case of USB disk drives, it is needed to wait until after the installation is completed before adding them.
-Otherwise Windows tries to install itself to wrong disk, as the order of the disks will get rearranged.
+  In case the device is a USB disk drive, please wait until after the installation is completed before connecting it.
+Otherwise the installation may fail, as the order of the disks can get rearranged.

 * ### Is this project legal?